oldgeezr/triple_boot_mac/README.md

 This will list the volumes on the Macbook.
 Now find a USB drive and put in the USB.
 Type `diskutil list` again and note the name of the USB drive you just attached. (example: disk2).
 It's important the you get the right volume or you will end up deleting the wrong volume.
 When you are certain that you have the right name, create a .img file from the .iso file with the commands `hdiutil convert -format UDRW -o /path/to/image.img /path/to/isofile.iso`
 This will generate a .img.dmg file.
 Just delete the .dmg from the filename and the .img file is ready.
 Now you want to make a bootable device.
-Type in `sudo dd bs=1m if=/path/to/image.img of=/dev/rdiskN`.
+First you have to unmount the desired device by typing `diskutil unmountDisk /dev/diskN`, then type `sudo dd bs=1m if=/path/to/image.img of=/dev/rdiskN`.
 This will take a while...
 When this is done, repeat point 4 to install Linux Mint.

 6. Install Linux Mint